betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 What would still remain are the places where C++ must deliberately escape that checked subset: low-level runtime and library internals, interoperability layers with C, Fortran, CUDA, and operating-system APIs, custom allocators and raw-storage manipulation, and any code that explicitly suppresses safety checks for compatibility or performance reasons.<sup>[11],[22]</sup>
 In that sense, the most plausible future is not that every corner of ISO C++ becomes uniformly memory safe, but that tool-enforced safe regions become large enough that most scientific application code can be written in a style where memory-related undefined behavior is rare, diagnosable, and mostly confined to trusted boundary code.

+## A practical takeaway for scientific software teams

+For research software groups, the most useful stance is probably neither denial nor panic.
+Modern C++ can be made significantly safer today, but that requires conscious toolchain and API choices.

+If you maintain a C++ codebase, a practical starting point is to target at least C++20 where feasible, prefer containers and views such as `std::vector`, `std::array`, `std::span`, `std::string_view`, and `std::mdspan`, enable `libc++` hardening in development and CI before wider deployment, and run `clang-tidy` with the relevant `cppcoreguidelines` bounds and ownership checks.
+For code that still depends on raw pointers, Clang's `-Wunsafe-buffer-usage` offers a concrete migration path.
+And for especially high-risk new components, it is increasingly reasonable to ask whether Rust is the better default.

+The most honest answer to "Modern Memory Safe C++?" is therefore: not yet, and not completely, but substantially safer C++ is becoming practical.
+The interesting part of the current moment is that this is no longer just a language-design conversation.
+Apple and Google are shipping it, LLVM is enabling it, and the C++ standards process is trying to catch up.

 ## Author bio